 Summary

-In the objectives insights of a digital test using flow, flow is not taken into account when calculating the scored values on the objective.
+In the objectives insights of a digital test using randomised sections, the randomisation is not taken into account when calculating the scored values on the objective.
 This will result in a biased overview of the objectives insights.

 The steps to reproduce

-- Create a digital test with flow enabled.
+- Create a digital test with randomised sections.

-- Add at least two exercises to one flow group.
+- Add at least two exercises to one section.
 The exercises should be attached to the same objective.

-- Set the amount of selected exercises in the flow group in such a way that the student will not receive all of the exercises of the flow group in the test during taking.
+- Set the amount of selected exercises in the section in such a way that the student will not receive all of the exercises of the section in the test during taking.

 - Student takes the test.